Therapy for High-Capacity Women in Chicago

 Insurance

-I am in-network with BCBS PPO plans (Blue Choice PPO pending).
+I am in-network with BCBS PPO and Blue Choice PPO plans.

 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
 Please contact your provider to verify your benefits.
 I can provide an itemized “superbill” for reimbursement purposes if you are out-of-network.
 If you choose to use in-or out-of-network benefits, please note the following: